flutter/website/src/content/ui/adaptive-responsive/large-screens.md

 [large screens]: {{site.android-dev}}/guide/topics/large-screens/get-started-with-large-screens
 [Play Store updates]: {{site.android-dev}}/2022/03/helping-users-discover-quality-apps-on.html

+## Layout with GridView

-For example, consider the following screenshots of an app.
+Consider the following screenshots of an app.
 The app displays its UI in a `ListView`.
 The image on the left shows the app running on a mobile device.
 The image on the right shows the